Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

     - An example filename would be: C:\\Temp\\TestApp.exe\|-arg1 -arg2\|-name=value

-- **Document Type** -- If using Spira (not Spira) you can choose which document type the automated test script will be categorized under.
+- **Document Type**: If using Spira (not Spira) you can choose which document type the automated test script will be categorized under.
-- **Document Folder** -- If using Spira (not Spira) you can choose which document folder the automated test script will be stored in.
+- **Document Folder**: If using Spira (not Spira) you can choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- *This is not used when you are using the linked test script option*
+- **Test Script**: *This is not used when you are using the linked test script option*

 Once you are happy with the values, click \[Save\] to update the test case.
 Now you are ready to schedule the automated test case for execution.